miguel-perez/smoothState.js/README.md

 ```
 By default, smoothState.js will:
-* Prevent links from triggering a full page load
+* Prevent links and forms from triggering a full page load
 * Update the user’s URLs and history as to not break browsing expectations
 * Use Ajax to request pages and replace the appropriate content